WaveBeans/wavebeans/docs/dev/doing-release.md

     2. Update changelog using script `.release/updateChangelog.sh` specifying the version as a parameter.
 You need to be in `.release` directory to do that.
         * Also update the release log with extra information coming not from branches.
         * Change the order of the entries if necessary.
-    3. Update the root `README.md` file with the link to new version on Bintray.
-    4. Update `version` in `gradle.properties`.
+    3. Update `version` in `gradle.properties`.
-    5. Commit with message `Release $VERSION`.
+    4. Commit with message `Release $VERSION`.
-    6. Tag the current commit and push it.
+    5. Tag the current commit and push it.

 2. Push to remote: